 No. The Trinity One application is normally available in early February.
 You can apply to the Trinity One Program prior to receiving an offer of admission from the University of Toronto.
 We actually recommend submitting your application prior to the final deadline as applications will be assessed in rounds.
 As soon as you are admitted by the Faculty of Arts & Science we can process your application to the Trinity One Program.
 Some streams fill up quicker than others, so it is recommended you complete your application earlier.

 No. Any first-year incoming student who has applied to the Faculty of Arts & Science on the St. George campus is eligible to apply to Trinity One, regardless of college membership.
+To learn more about the colleges, click here.

 Yes.
 In fact, when you apply you will be asked to indicate your interest for all Trinity One streams.
 To maximize your chances of being admitted to the program we recommend indicating your preference in multiple streams.
+If you indicate preference in multiple streams, however, ensure that you keep your top stream as your highest preference.

 Admission to Trinity One is based on your academic performance as well as your Trinity One application, which includes both a video and essay component.
 We encourage applicants from diverse learning experiences and those from historical and current underrepresented populations to apply.